-Technology, while not without blame for increasing emissions itself, can also be an incredible tool to help us live a more sustainable life.
+Technology, while not without its problems, can also be an incredible tool to help us live a more sustainable life.

-If you’re someone that’s always looking for ways to mitigate the impact you have on the environment, you’re not alone.
-The importance of caring for our planet has never been clearer, as the long-term implications of modern life become more evident every day.
+If you’re someone who’s always looking for ways to mitigate the impact you have on the environment, you’re not alone.
+The importance of caring for our planet has never been clearer, as research continues to point to a climate tipping point.
 It is as crucial for individuals as it is for businesses and governments to take ownership of their role in keeping the planet healthy for future generations.

 How to use technology to reduce your environmental impact